Search and Hit Enter

 Are chia seeds low FODMAP?

-Chia seeds are low FODMAP in 24g or 2 tablespoon serves per person, as of May 2024.
+As of November 2025, chia seeds are low FODMAP in serves of up to 36g.
+In 37g serves, they contain moderate amounts of fructans.
 This applies to both white and black chia seeds.
 Chia seeds are a great addition to low FODMAP overnight oats because they help thicken the mixture, meaning you can add enough milk to ensure the pudding is well hydrated.

 An aerial image of a jar of low FODMAP overnight oats topped with blueberries and extra granola.
 The jar sits on a stone paver and the contrasting sunlight and shadow cast by a plant in the background creates a unique shadow pattern across the image